Supprelin LA (Histrelin) Subcutaneous Implant Procedure

 What to expect during the procedure

-The surgeon will make a small opening in the skin on the inside of one of your child’s upper arms, then use a special tool to insert the implant just beneath the skin.
+The surgeon will make a small (5mm) opening in the skin on the inner surface of your child’s upper arm, then use a special tool to insert the implant just beneath the skin.
 The implant is very narrow and about 1¼ inch long.

 Some children may feel a gentle pressure as this occurs, while others will feel nothing.
-The small opening where the implant is placed will be about 5 millimeters in width and will be closed with dissolvable sutures and surgical, waterproof glue.
+The small opening where the implant is placed will be closed with dissolvable sutures and surgical, waterproof glue.
 The procedure itself takes about 10 minutes, however, the entire appointment typically is about 60 to 90 minutes.

 Children who require sedation for implant placement will require a longer appointment time – roughly a half day.
 This will allow extra time for your child to undergo sedation and recover from sedation after the procedure.
 The procedure itself will remain the same.